A Book That Opened My Mind

 Continue Reading

-How to Create a Compelling Product Design Portfolio
+How to Create a Product Design Portfolio

 Having built more than one design team over the years, I’ve sifted through numerous CVs and portfolios.
 Within seconds, I form a gut feeling about a designer that is usually validated as I review their work.